fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 <p>
 <b>Open-Closed Principle (OCP)</b> <br>
 Entities should be open for extension but closed for modification.
 It is better to extend a class (for example using multiple inheritance) rather than modifying a class that has already been tested (the change may be necessary due to changed requirements).
 Example: `Product` class with different traits (color, size) and `ProductFilter` class that has methods to filter for items in a vector that contains pointers to products (`ProductFilter::by_size`, `ProductFilter::by_color`, `ProductFilter::by_color_and_size`).
 Adding more methods shows that the ProductFilter class would be modified, which should be avoided following the OCP.
+Instead, make a robust class, where the behavior can be changed dynamically.
+To solve this problem use for example the Specification Pattern (which is no GOF pattern).
 </p>
 {: .notice}